-• Continue full-time operation of extraction well WSB-1, and pulse pumping of WSB-2 at the schedule of one month on and two months off.
-This process will continue and any changes to the VOC concentrations in the influent and the monitoring wells will be evaluated.

-- To better define the northerly portion of the plume where higher concentrations of Freon-12 have been detected, install one additional temporary well to the west of WSB-VP-01-2010. - Update the groundwater model with recent Freon-12 data to determine the migration and attenuation of this contamination. - Install a monitoring well at the Middle Road to monitor the downgradient extent of the Freon-12 observed in well 103-15. - Maintain the routine O&M monitoring frequency that began in 2005.
+- Continue full-time operation of extraction well WSB-1, and pulse pumping of WSB-2 at the schedule of one month on and two months off.
+This process will continue and any changes to the VOC concentrations in the influent and the monitoring wells will be evaluated. - Install a monitoring well at the Middle Road in June 2012 to monitor the downgradient extent of the Freon-12 observed in well 103-15. - Based on the data from the new monitoring well, determine the need to update the groundwater model to determine the migration and attenuation of the Freon-12 contamination. - Maintain the routine O&M monitoring frequency.